glaunay/taskobject/README.md

 # Taskobject

-Taskobject is an instance of stream, in order to define bioinformatic tasks.
+Taskobject is an instance of Stream, in order to define bioinformatic tasks.

 ## What is a Task ?

+We have implemented the Task class in order to construct scientific pipelines, manage data for scientific calculations and submit scientific jobs to a JM (= Job Manager, more info in the [More](#more) section) :
+- a Task is a class inherited from the Readable Stream class.
+Thus, it can contain data and do stuff with it.
+It can also use the method `pipe` like : `mytask.pipe(writableStream)` and transfer its data to a writable Stream
+- a Task feed data in JSON format, so we can easily parse it and use it, and returns results in JSON format too (consistency for pipelines)
+- a Task is dependant to a JM to run the calculations
+- a Task always provide a bash script that will be passed to the JM (with the inputs and the settings) to run the job.
+It is the core of the job.

+### Slots

 Coming soon...

-- instance of Streams (Duplex)
-- Needs a JM
-- Feeds on JSON and returns JSON
-- run a bash script

 ## Installation